 Saturday, December 25, 2021

-Is Blood-Flow Restriction the Future of Performance?
+Is KAATSU the Future of Performance?

 Outside Magazine recently published an article entitled, "Is Blood-Flow Restriction the Future of Performance?"
 Reporter Hayden Carpenter points that that Olympic athletes like Mikaela Shiffrin have started adopting the training technique to increase endurance, muscle mass, and more.
 The global revolution started in 2014 with KAATSU Global and its patented KAATSU equipment and proprietary, protocols.